canonical/cloud-init/doc/rtd/reference/network-config-format-v2.rst

 ``learn-packet-interval: <(scalar)>``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Specify the interval between sending learning packets to each slave.
+Specify the interval between sending Learning packets to each slave.
 The value range is between ``1`` and ``0x7fffffff``.
 The default value is ``1``.
 This option only affects ``balance-tlb`` and ``balance-alb`` modes.